Identifying high-risk breast cancer using digital pathology images: A Nightingale Open Science dataset

 |Years after biopsy||First Metastatic Diagnosis (strict)||Mortality|

-Mortality: We identified patients with records of death using multiple data sources.
-The three sources are EPIC, the cancer registry, and the Social Security Death Index.
+We identified patients with records of death using multiple data sources.
+The three sources are the Epic EMR, the cancer registry, and the Social Security Death Index.
 Unfortunately, these sources are not death certificates, so we do not know the cause of death.

-Staging: Using the Providence cancer registry, we identified the first recorded cancer stage for a patient within a year after the biopsy.
+Using the Providence cancer registry, we identified the cancer stage in the records for the patient during the year of the biopsy.
 Cancer stage typically incorporates information from a biopsy, but additional information is needed to establish the TNM (Tumor, Node, Metastasis) stage.
-For more information on registries and staging, see the National Cancer Institute’s description here.
+For more information, see the National Cancer Institute’s descriptions of registries and staging.

 |Stage count||Metastatic Diagnosis (strict)||Mortality|

 v2, basic demographic data were obtained from the EMR and linked to case IDs.
 We also obtained information on patient comorbidities using the ICD-9 and ICD-10 codes in the Charleson comorbity index (CCI), a validated index of conditions associated with mortality.
 Conditions were only included if patients were diagnosed in the two years preceding their biopsy date.
 The list of conditions include: dementia, peripheral vascular disease, pulmonary disease, liver disease, diabetes, cerebral vascular accident, congestive heart failure, diabetes complications, cancer, peptic ulcer, severe liver disease, metastatic cancer, connective tissue disorder, acute myocardial infarction, renal disease, HIV, and paraplegia.

 |Cerebral vascular accident||8.1%|